vseryakov/backendjs/README.md

         ./rc.backend build-node

-- if node.js is installed, make sure all required modules are installed, thi sis required because we did not installed the backend via npm with all dependencies:
+- once node.js is installed, make sure all required modules are installed, this is required because we did not install the backend via npm with all dependencies:

         ./rc.backend npm-deps

 * to compile the binary module and all required dependencies just type ```make```
+    * to see the actual compiler setting during compile the following helps:

+            make V=1

 * to run local server on port 8000 run command: